LondonBiofoundry/basicsynbio/README.md

 basic_part = bsb.seqrec2part(SeqRecord)
 ```

-All BASIC parts require flanking iP and iS sequences.
-To add these use the optional `add_i_seqs` argument, available for all the above functions e.g.
+All BasicPart objects require flanking iP and iS sequences.
+To add these when creating your object, use the optional `add_i_seqs` argument, available for all the above functions e.g.

 ```python
 basic_part = bsb.seqrec2part(SeqRecord, add_i_seqs=True)
 ```

-### 2. Create assemblies from BASIC parts and linkers
+### 2. Create assemblies from BASIC parts using linkers

-Make an assembly using several BASIC parts and any [Biolegio linkers](https://www.biolegio.com/products-services/basic/), then return an annotated genbank file:
+Create a BasicAssembly object from your imported BASIC parts using any [Biolegio linkers](https://www.biolegio.com/products-services/basic/):

 ```python
 assembly = bsb.BasicAssembly(